tradingstrategy-ai/web3-ethereum-defi/README.md

 * Enzyme Protocol
 * dHEDGE Protocol
 * More integrations to come
-* Over 600 precompiled Solidity ABI files
+* Built-in integration for over 600 smart contracts with precompiled Solidity ABI files

 [Read the full API documentation](https://web3-ethereum-defi.readthedocs.io/)).
 For code examples please see below.